 How To Get Rid Of Vultures

 Many towns experience vultures roosting by the hundreds and being a scary nuisance.
-The Skunk Whisperer® has consulted with several towns in different parts of the U.S. to help them get rid of vultures, but the request is always worded, "get rid of buzzards".
+The Wildlife Whipserer, Inc., has consulted with several towns in different parts of the U.S. to help them get rid of vultures, but the request is always worded, "get rid of buzzards".
 If you have a nuisance buzzard or vulture problem and think they can all easily be harassed, killed or relocated, think again - they are federally protected migratory birds and special permits are needed.
 If you are in Southwest Florida, give us a call, we know exactly what to do to get rid of vultures.